Fibrinolysis is a normal body process. It prevents blood clots that occur naturally from growing and causing problems.

 Secondary fibrinolysis is the breakdown of blood clots due to a medical disorder, medicine, or other cause.
 This may cause severe bleeding.

 Blood clots form on a protein called fibrin.
-The breakdown of fibrin (fibrinolysis) can increase under certain conditions, such as:
+The breakdown of fibrin (fibrinolysis) can be due to:

-Sometimes, medicines may be given to help blood clots breakdown more quickly.
-For example, if a blood clot causes a heart attack.
+Your doctor may give you medicines to help blood clots break down more quickly.
+This may be done if a blood clot causes a heart attack.

 Primary fibrinolysis; Secondary fibrinolysis

 Schafer AI.
 Hemorrhagic disorders: Disseminated intravascular coagulation, liver failure, and vitamin K deficiency.
 In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 178.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 178.